everything about web

 This is a paragraph.

-If you want to display your paragraph in red color instead of green color, either the ordering of the style rules to be changed or use color: red !important;.
+In this case, if you want to display your paragraph in red instead of green, you can either change the order of the style rules, for example:

 h4 {